nnul/deck-duel/README.md

 # Deck Duel (v0.2.7)

-Deck Duel is a two player card game played with a single deck of cards and a set of dice or other counters.
+Deck Duel is a two player card game played with a single deck of cards and a set of dice or counters.
 It could be considered an extension of the card game [War](https://en.wikipedia.org/wiki/War_%28card_game%29).
 Each player flips over the top card of their deck and the high card wins.
 Ties are resolved during the next round.

 However, unlike War, each player maintains a health counter and points for performing actions.
-The deck consists of only a single suit and face cards have special abilities when played.
+The deck consists of only a single card suit and face cards have special abilities when played.

 ## Requirements